Chapter 5101:2-25 Title XX Social Services Program: Administration

 (2) Components services or activities which may include personal and family counseling; respite care; family support; recreation; transportation; aid to assist with independent functioning in the community; and training in mobility, communication skills, the use of special aids and appliances, and self sufficiency skills.
 Residential and medical services may be included only as an integral, but subordinate, part of the services.

-(UU) "Special services for youth involved in or at risk of involvement in criminal activity" means:
+(XX) "Special services for youth involved in or at risk of involvement in criminal activity" means:

 (1) Services or activities for youth who are, or who may become, involved with the juvenile justice system and their families.

 (2) Component services or activities that are designed to enhance family functioning and/or modify the youth's behavior with the goal of developing socially appropriate behavior and may include counseling, intervention therapy and residential and medical services if included as an integral but subordinate part of the services.

 (1) Services or activities that are primarily designed to deter, reduce, or eliminate substance abuse or chemical dependency.
 Except for initial detoxification services, medical and residential services may be included but only as an integral but subordinate part of the service.

 (2) Component substance abuse services or activities that may include a comprehensive range of personal and family counseling methods, methadone treatment for opiate abusers, or detoxification treatment for alcohol abusers.

 (3) Services that may be provided in alternative living arrangements such as institutional settings and community-based halfway houses.
 The day should always be reported as twenty-four hours in whole numbers counting the day of admission as day one and the day of release as the last day.

 (ZZ) "Supply" means the provision of supplies used in family planning.